djuang1/saml-extension/README.md

 #### Generate AuthNRequest

-Operation generates a deflated and encoded XML.
-You can use an online tool like [SAML Tool](https://www.samltool.com/decode.php) to base64 decode and inflate the intercepted SAML Message.
+This operation generates a AuthNRequest that is Base64 encoded.
+You can use an online tool like [SAML Tool](https://www.samltool.com/decode.php) to base64 decode and inflate the intercepted message.
 See the example below.

 ```
 <?xml version="1.0" encoding="UTF-8"?>